 - (a) Purpose Office uses are recognized as vital places for services and employment within the community.
 Some office uses are appropriate additions in residential, multiple family district when limited in scale.
-Other service oriented office uses are appropriate in Industrial Districts so long as the overall district is reserved for other employment-oriented users. - (b) Applicability The provisions of this section shall apply to the development, operation, and/or expanding of office uses. - (c) Standards - (1) Office, medical - a.
+Other service-oriented office uses are appropriate in Industrial Districts so long as the overall district is reserved for other employment-oriented users. - (b) Applicability The provisions of this section shall apply to the development, operation, and/or expanding of office uses. - (c) Standards - (1) Office, medical - a.
 In the RM District, the following standards shall apply - 1.
 Medical offices are limited to 2,500 square feet. - 2.
-Medical offices are limited to urgent care, emergency service, "free clinics," public health service agency, or similar medical facilities to provide health care service convenient to neighborhoods. - (2) Office, veterinary - When adjacent to a residential district the following standards shall apply: - 1.
+Medical offices are limited to urgent care, emergency service, "free clinics," public health service agency, or similar medical facilities to provide health care service convenient to neighborhoods. - (2) Office, veterinary - a.
+When adjacent to a residential district the following standards shall apply: - 1.
 A six-foot high opaque wall or fence shall be provided along rear and side property lines around outside exercise areas. - 2.
 Animal exercise areas shall be at least 25-feet from any residential district. - 3.
 Animals shall not be boarded outdoors. - b.
 In the RM District, veterinary offices are limited to 2,500 square feet. - c.
 Veterinary facilities must have an appropriate system for the disposal of animal waste.
-Animal waste must not be allowed to collect in areas where it could result in direct discharge into the Municipal Separate Storm Sewer Systems (MS4).
+Animal waste must not be allowed to collect in areas where it could result in direct discharge into the Municipal Separate Storm Sewer Systems (MS4). - (3) In the C-2 and CP districts, contractors' offices/showrooms may store construction materials and heavy equipment if it is within a completely enclosed building and may park commercial vehicles onsite as long as they are behind the primary building and screened from view.
+These are considered accessory uses.